-Where face masks are not feasible, for instance, when a faculty member needs to speak to a class, alternate means of personal protection such as face shields may be worn.
+Where face masks are not feasible, for instance, when a faculty member needs to speak to a class, alternate means of personal protection such as face shields may be worn (with appropriate physical distancing and/or other protective measures).
 Physical barriers or screens may also be installed in frequently used areas.

 Hand hygiene throughout the day is critical, especially after touching public surfaces (e.g. doorknobs, railings, desks, equipment), after sneezing or coughing, after using the bathroom, and before and after eating.

 Hand-washing stations or hand sanitizer dispensers will be installed throughout all campus buildings, particularly near elevators, restrooms and common areas.
 Wash your hands often with soap and water for at least 20 seconds.
 This is especially important after you have been in public spaces, after touching commonly used surfaces or after blowing your nose, coughing, sneezing, or touching your face.